ermiyasabate/freeCodeCamp/01 Responsive Web Design/Exercise 7 - Building a Nutrition Label/README.md

 # Building a Nutrition Label

-Typography is the art of styling your text to be easily readable and suit its purpose.
+Typography is the art of styling our text to be easily readable and suit its purpose.

-In this course, you'll use typography to build a nutrition label webpage.
-You'll learn how to style text, adjust line height, and position your text using CSS.
+In this course, we'll use typography to build a nutrition label webpage. we'll learn how to style text, adjust line height, and position your text using CSS.